 The head hippy and I got handfasted back in 2010 and when I say that you can have your handfasting anywhere, I meant it.
 Let me briefly tell you our story;

-Being hippy’s neither Simon or I felt like the conventional and traditional marriage was for us and so, through some pagan friends of ours, we were introduced to the concept of a handfasting.
-I immediately fell in love with the idea and the head hippy thought it sounded great and so, we started to seriously think about it.. eeek!
+Being hippies, neither Simon or I felt like the conventional and traditional marriage was for us.
+So, through some pagan friends of ours, we were introduced to the concept of a hippy handfasting.
+I immediately fell in love with the idea and the head hippy thought it sounded great.
+We started to seriously think about it.. eeek!
 The more we spoke about it the more we decided that it was what we wanted.
 There was no proposal, no flowers and no ring (the rings came later), just 2 people very much in love deciding that they want to declare their love for one another and spend forever together.

 We weren’t quite sure how we wanted to do it, where we wanted to do it or even who to invite.
 Gosh what difficult decisions to make.
 Who would have thought little things like this would have been harder than making the decision to spend forever together.